-The blogging platforms are also subjected to changes.
+The only thing that doesn't change is CHANGEThe blogging platforms are also subjected to changes.
 After this blog is started the major change in blogging space is the static site generators which allow us to write in markdown and compile to static sites.

 Most of the techies moved or moving to markdown based static site generators.
 Even companies such as Google and Microsoft using static site generators for documentation sites.